dbrugne/donut/README.md

 * Correct fluid on tablet/phone - done!
 * Open user profile in modal - done!
 * Install Libevent - done!
+* Make it works on IE<10
-* Deploy and send to David
+* Deploy and send to David - done!

 v3:
 * Smileys